Beneteau: Seascape

 In 2018 Beneteau purchased Seascape and rebrand it products under the Beneteau First brand.

-Beneteau Powerboats Models
+Beneteau Powerboats models

-Swift Trawler Series
+Swift Trawler series

 These are trawler yacht powerboats.
 The Swift Trawler 42 was the company's first trawler yacht and the first Beneteau powerboat to reach the U.S. Market.

 Outboard motorboats

-These are outboard powered motorboats in three different models: Antares cabincruisers, Barracuda seafishing boats and Flyer consoleboats.
+These are outboard powered motorboats in three different models: Antares cabin cruisers, Barracuda seafishing boats and Flyer console boats.